Medical cannabis Thailand legalisation and benefits for patients

 Thailand offers various forms of medical cannabis.
 You can find dried cannabis flowers, which are often used for inhalation or infusion into oils.
 Cannabis oils provide a versatile option, suitable for oral or topical application.
 Pills containing CBD and THC offer a controlled dosage, ensuring precise treatment.
 These various forms cater to different medical needs and preferences, making medical cannabis an adaptable treatment option in Thailand.

-Thailand offers an array of medical cannabis products.
-These include dried cannabis flowers, frequently utilized for inhalation or infusion into oils.
+As for medical cannabis, it includes dried cannabis flowers, frequently utilized for inhalation or infusion into oils.
 Cannabis oils serve as a versatile alternative, suitable for both oral and topical applications.
 Additionally, pills containing CBD and THC ensure controlled dosages, thereby providing precise treatment.
 These diverse forms cater to varying medical needs and preferences, establishing medical cannabis as a flexible treatment option within Thailand.

 Understanding of medical cannabis is still pretty low in Thailand.
 A National Institute of Development Administration survey found that only 17.5% of people know about its medicinal use.
 The nation’s regulatory framework supports continuous research and adheres to stringent licensing requirements for cultivation and distribution.
 These measures ensure that the use of medical cannabis remains effective, safe, and advantageous for patients.